 Freedom of Information and Protection of Privacy Act (FOIP)

-- The public has a right to access records held by Edmonton Catholic Schools, subject to some exceptions.
+- Allow individuals to access personal information about themselves that is held by Edmonton Catholic Schools, subject to specific and limited exceptions.

-- You have the right to an independent review of the decisions made by Edmonton Catholic Schools under the FOIP Act.
+- Provide individuals with the right to an independent review of the decisions made by Edmonton Catholic Schools under the FOIP Act.

 Protection of Privacy

 Edmonton Catholic Schools has always made information available to students, their parents/guardians, employees, and the public.
-Most information can be obtained outside of the FOIP Act by asking the school or department directly.
+Most information can be obtained outside of the FOIP Act by asking the school or department directly, or by going to the District website.

-The FOIP Act is complementary to and does not replace existing procedures for obtaining information held by Edmonton Catholic Schools.
-However, any routine disclosure or personal information by Edmonton Catholic Schools must comply with FOIP Act.
+The FOIP Act is complementary to, and does not replace, existing procedures for obtaining information held by Edmonton Catholic Schools.
+However, any routine disclosure of personal information by Edmonton Catholic Schools must comply with the FOIP Act.

 Documents Already Available